LewisLee26/Enigmac/README.md

-# Enigmapy
+# Enigmacpp

 ## Functions
-### Enigma
+### enigma
-Enigma is a function that takes a string and a set of enigma settings which outputs an encoded string(in uppercase).
+The enigma is a function that takes a string and a set of enigma settings which outputs an encoded string(in uppercase).
 To decode a string, use the encoded string as the text input along with the same enigma settings used to encode it.
 #### Arguments
 - **Text Input:** A alphabetical string (ä = ae, ü = ue, ö = oe, ß = ss).
 - **Rotor Slot 1:** A Rotor object